n-otto-p/RainmeterCodeGenerator/README.md

 # RainmeterCodeGenerator
-A deep learning project where I use RNN to generate code for the Windows Widget Application, Rainmeter.
+A deep learning project to generate code for the Windows Widget Application, Rainmeter.